-In the Netherlands brothel keeping became legal in the year 2000.
+In the Netherlands brothel keeping became a legal activity in the year 2000.
 Some journalists have interpreted this legal change as the legalization of pimping.
-But pimping in combination with exploitation, deception and violence was always considered a crime, also after 2000.
+That is not correct.
+Pimping in combination with exploitation, deception and violence has always been considered a crime, also after 2000.
 The idea behind the repeal of the ban on brothels was that brothels would become ‘normal’ businesses and that brothel keepers should behave as ‘normal’ employers and could no longer set their own rules.

 The boss demanded more and more of me.
 He would like me to work 12 hours a day, six days a week.
 He also wanted me to work on national holidays.
 I told him, when my daughter comes to stay with me, I won’t come to work.
 He got angry when I told him I was going on a four week holidays.
 He thought a fortnight should be enough.

 Another woman who worked at the time:

 I notice that my colleagues work day and night.
 When the brothel owner demands a striptease act, they comply.
 Some girls live in the brothel and go to bed at one o’clock.
 When a client arrives, the boss wakes them up, even when it is two o’clock in the morning.

 Nowadays a sex worker can complain if he/she is forced to work long hours.
 A brothel keeper can put his licence on the line.
 Another complaint was that sex workers had to do the laundry and the cleaning, without receiving extra pay for this.